Six months into its purchase of The Shops at Georgetown Park, Jamestown has tapped Miller Walker to lease up the retail center’s restaurants.

 Atlanta-based Jamestown acquired The Shops at Georgetown Park in August from Vornado Realty Trust.
 The purchase price was $272.5 million, or $893 per square foot.

-In this new initiative, Jamestown is focusing specifically on the retail center’s selection of restaurants, with the aim of increasing dining options for the neighborhood.
+In this new initiative, Jamestown is focusing specifically on the retail center’s selection of restaurants.
+The aim is to increase dining options for the neighborhood.

 “…Our goal is to bring in some artisanal dining options and to be good stewards of this iconic asset,” said Michael Phillips, president of Jamestown.